 The Athletic Training Program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE) through the 2019-2020 academic year.
-Students wishing to prepare for the Board of Certification (BOC) examination and become a BOC certified athletic trainer (ATC) must complete the Athletic Training major.
+Students wishing to prepare for the Board of Certification (BOC) examination and become a BOC certified athletic trainer (ATC) must complete the Athletic Training major prior to May 2022.